LeeMartin77/itwasnotamanual.com/README.md

 - Add a "Skip" button
 - Add an explanation dialog when first opening page
-- Permalink needs to be clearer (call it "share")
 - Add open library and wiki summaries under voting buttons
   - article first
 - Quote needs quotemarks/to be clearer it's a quote